raizelistaken/MovieAnalysis/README.md

 ![gross_earnings_distribution](graphs/gross_earnings_distribution.jpg)

-This graph demonstrates the popularity of each genre.
+This graph demonstrates the popularity of each genre from the TMDB database.
 Drama, thriller, and comedy are the three most popular genres based on our findings.
 ![distribution_genre](graphs/Distribution_genre.png)